Data Storage/retention periods. Contact CCTVPatrols@camden.gov.uk. Telephone 020 7974 4444 ask for CCTV.

 All our CCTV Operatives hold valid Security Industry Authority (SIA) Licence, BTEC Level 2 in CCTV Operations.
 They are also Disclosure and Barring Service (DBS) checked and are also Non-Police Personnel Vetted Level 1 (NPPV1).
-CCTV Managers are trained to BTEC level standard for Managing CCTV Control Rooms.
+CCTV Data and Governance Manager trained to BTEC level standard for Managing CCTV Control Rooms.

 Data Storage/retention periods

 Data Storage/retention periods held for 31 calendar days before automatic erasure.
 You will need to request in writing footage you require, within 31 days of the incident date to avoid data being automatically erased.
 Your footage will then be securely saved until you require.
 Should you require we hold your saved data for a longer period please request this in writing.